OFFICERS

 Parvaneh Wardan

-Parvaneh Wardan is a litigation paralegal at Kazan McClain Satterley & Greenwood in Oakland, California where she assists attorneys with complex cases involving catastrophic injury and death as result of exposure to asbestos.
-Parvaneh received her B.A. in Political Science from San Jose State University where she served as the President of the Political Science Honor Society and interned for Santa Clara County Superior Court Judge Hon.
-Robert J. Foley.
+Parvaneh Wardan is a litigation paralegal with experience in personal injury matters, including catastrophic injury and wrongful death cases.
+She worked at Kazan McClain Satterley & Greenwood in Oakland, California, where she supported attorneys handling complex cases involving injury and death as a result of exposure to asbestos.
+Parvaneh earned her B.A. in Political Science from San José State University, where she served as President of the Political Science Honor Society and interned for Hon.
+Robert J. Foley of the Santa Clara County Superior Court.
 She also trained as a police officer and graduated from the Napa Valley Police Academy.
-Parvaneh serves on the WLAC scholarship committee.
+Parvaneh currently serves on the WLAC Scholarship and Events Committees.

 Tamiza Hockenhull Stone was elected to the Alameda County Superior Court bench in June of 2022.
 Prior to her current service as a Judge, she served the people of Alameda County as a Superior Court Commissioner for almost seven years.
 Judge Hockenhull Stone has also served as an Administrative Law Judge.
 Prior to her judicial career, she served as an Adjunct Professor at University of California College of Law (San Francisco), a Deputy City Attorney in San Francisco and as a Director of a Court Appointed program while managing her own law firm.
 Judge Hockenhull Stone has been a board member of the Charles Houston Bar Association and Earl Warren Inns of Court (Past President).
 She is passionate about mentoring young lawyers and educating young people about their civic duty, the legal profession and the judiciary.
 Thus, in recent years, Judge Hockenhull Stone has managed the court’s annual Law Day program and festivities.